 - Twitter is like Facebooks older, but shorter, brother.
 You still can still post statuses and pictures, but there is less customization to your profile.
 This means less opportunity to explain what your business does and who you are.
 I believe that Twitter isn’t the place to start your digital marketing journey, but a place to grow with your existing Facebook followers.
 Twitter is a great platform to run promotions and ad campaigns, but Facebook does it better.
 If you have time to do both then I highly recommend it.

 The world of social media can be daunting if you didn’t grow up in it.
 But that doesn’t mean you can’t start now and thrive.
-Your business can soar to new heights with the addition of digital marketing, you just have to put in the time to learn how to do it right.
+Beside your printed logo and branding your company the “old way”, your business can soar to new heights with the addition of digital marketing, you just have to put in the time to learn how to do it right.